-Springorum Origins in Bochum and Westphalia (1400–1600)
+Springorum Origins in Bochum (1400–1600)

 This page examines the earliest known occurrences of the Springorum name in Bochum and the surrounding region of Westphalia between 1400 and 1600.
 Drawing on early civic records, legal documents, and later testamentary evidence, it brings together the first documented name bearers who appear in and around the town long before the emergence of a provable line of descent.
-At this stage, the focus lies not on a single continuous pedigree, but on identifying recurring individuals, family clusters, and the historical setting in which the name took shape.
-These early references provide essential context for understanding how a stable and traceable Springorum lineage eventually emerged in the late sixteenth century.

-Brief historical overview: Bochum 1400-1600
+Brief Historical Overview: Bochum 1400-1600

 Around 1400, Bochum was a modest town in the County of Mark, set along the Westphalian Hellweg—the main east–west artery through Westphalia.
 It functioned more as a local court seat (Gogericht) and market town than as a major trading hub.
 The first mayors appear in the record in 1407, and in 1438 a knight endowed the Rodden-Gut in Gerthe to fund a charitable guesthouse (Gasthaus) and hospital for the poor—evidence of emerging civic institutions and organized social care.

-Bochum Town Fire 1517
+The Bochum Town Fire of 1517

 The defining catastrophe was the great city fire of Mark’s Day, 25 April 1517.
 Starting in the house of a townsman named Johann Schrivers genn.
 Springorum, flames raced through dense timbered streets and thatched roofs, destroying virtually the whole town, including the old parish church.
 Rebuilding took years: the church (today’s Propsteikirche St. Peter und Paul) received its net vaulting in 1536 and a completed tower by 1547; municipal reconstruction stretched across the decade.
 During the fire, Bochum’s main parish church was destroyed by fire also.
 To finance the construction of a new church, a tax was levied.
 From the so-called “Kirchensteuer” list of 1525, we know that the town of Bochum at that time consisted of roughly one hundred houses and 157 inhabitants.
 Two hundred years later, in 1722, the town had grown to 350 houses, 135 of which were still roofed with thatch.